Professor Rajeev Ram

 Rajeev Ram is Professor of Electrical Engineering at MIT.
 His research focuses on the development of novel photonics & electronics for communications, energy, and sensing.

-• Demonstration of a thermally pumped light-emitting diode – first to achieve greater than 100% electrical-to-optical conversion efficiency in any optoelectronics device.
+- Demonstration of a thermally pumped light-emitting diode – first light-source to achieve greater than 100% electrical-to-optical conversion efficiency (2012)

-•Demonstration of a microbial, lab-on-a-chip microbioreactor for scale-down bioprocess development (2006)
+- Demonstration of a lab-on-a-chip microbioreactor for scale-down bioprocessing (2006)

-•Demonstrated first room temperature CW bipolar cascade laser (1999)
+- First room temperature, continuous-wave bipolar cascade laser (1999)

 More than two dozen graduate and post-doctoral researchers have worked with Ram in the Physical Optics and Electronics Laboratory.
 These students have gone onto leading semiconductor companies such as Intel, Sun, Samsung and Freescale as well as to tenured faculty positions at Cornell, the University of California, the University of Michigan, and MIT.